-The annual mortality limits determined for various fishery sectors occur at the level of IPHC Regulatory Areas (Figure 8).
+The annual mortality limits determined for various fishery sectors occur at the level of IPHC Regulatory Areas (Figure 10).

 Selectivity and retention determine the age composition of fishery mortality and ensure the removal of appropriate numbers-at-age from the population when mortality occurs in the annual time-step (see Section 2.3.4).
 Some fish that are not retained may survive; thus, a discard mortality rate (DMR) is used to indicate the proportion of fish that are not retained and die after release.
-Retained mortality is modelled in the sector called "directed commercial" and mortality from fish released at sea (and other potential sources of mortality such as lost gear) are modelled in the sector called "directed commercial discard mortality" and is estimated directly.
-Therefore, a retention curve and DMR are not needed for the current specifications, but a dome-shaped selectivity curve is used for the directed commercial discard mortality.
+Historical retained mortality is modelled in the sector called "directed commercial" and historical mortality from fish released at sea are modelled in the sector called "directed commercial discard mortality" and is entered directly from estimates.
+Therefore, a retention curve and DMR are not needed for the current specifications.
+However, there is the option to model retention (and thus discards) which may be useful to investigate the effect of various management procedures on discard mortality (such as size limits).